 The goal is to support around 40 languages and Language Interface Packs(LIPS).
 Some of the languages are included at release to manufacturing(RTM) and some are included shortly after the RTM.
 MUI resources have been packaged into language packs and images can be localized by adding one or more languages.

-The first set of languages that will be shipped at RTM are as follows:
+The first set of languages that will be shipped at RTM is as follows:

 Chinese – Traditional